 Education and Encouragement Programs

-Engagement and Evaluation programs
+Engagement and Evaluation Programs

 Words cannot express the gratitude I have for all of your assistance!
 You helped make our first bike rodeo a big success.
 You were so kind, helpful and encouraging.
 We couldn’t have done it without all your resources and your accommodations!” -Youth Group leader, Waverly